SkyflowFoundry/migration_scripts/README.md

 ### Pipelines Migration

-Migrates a pipeline definition from source vault into the target vault.
+Migrates a pipeline definition from the source vault to the target vault.

 ##### Parameters:
 - **`source_and_target_env`**: Source and Target Env's.